Creative Sector Tax Relief: Overview

 The draft Finance Bill 2013 legislation allowed for qualifying expenditure incurred after 1 April 2013 to be eligible for the reliefs subject to State aid approval by the European Commission.
-The Commission approved the animation tax relief and high-end television production tax relief to start on 1 April 2013 once the regulations come into force with the Royal Assent of the 2013 Finance Act in August 2013.
-Video game tax relief was given State aid approval by the EU Commission in March 2014, meaning that it came into effect from 1 April 2014.
+The Commission approved the animation tax relief and high-end television production tax relief to start on 1 April 2013 once the regulations come into force with the granting of royal assent of the Finance Act 2013 in August 2013.
+Video game tax relief was given state-aid approval by the EU Commission in March 2014, meaning that it came into effect from 1 April 2014.

 The steady state cost, after the initial phasing-in period, of the reliefs is forecast to be approximately £120 million per annum (£55 million for video game tax relief and animation tax relief, plus £65 million for high-end television production tax relief) in terms of corporation tax revenues foregone by HM Treasury.
 The estimated annual administrative cost for HMRC of running all three new creative industry tax relief regimes will be approximately £500,000).
 They will also set up a specialist unit to facilitate claims for animation and video game relief (but not high-end tv production).